Staffwerke/vm-babysitter/README.md

 The thumb rule to make this utility **work correctly**, consists into assume ONE of the following procedures:

-- Disable autostart of domains you want to keep backed up periodically, and add them instead in env var `VM_AUTOSTART_LIST` to make them start AFTER the container* when all initial checks and/or fixes has been performed (remommended option)
+- Disable autostart of domains you want to keep backed up periodically, and list them instead into env var `VM_AUTOSTART_LIST` to make them start AFTER the container* when all initial checks and/or fixes has been performed (remommended option)

 OR

 - Set env var `VM_ALLOW_POWERCYCLE` to a not null value, allowing to powercycle domains when required.

 This will ensure backup chains will be always checked, and fixed/rotated/discarded on all scenarios, including when server crashed unexpectedly.

 Domains that aren't intended to be backed up (and therefore ignored), must be listed into env var `VM_IGNORED_LIST` and indeed can be perfectly set to autostart on boot when required.

-All operations involving remote connections, and in case of Unraid, see notifications on the panel; the user must provide (via bind mount) access to a SSH private key, which public counterpart must be installed on the involved servers (including the Unraid server that will show notifications, even if it's the same where container is running.)
+For any operation involving remote connection, and in case of Unraid, to see notifications on the panel; the user must provide (via bind mount) access to an SSH private key, which public counterpart must be installed onto the involved servers (including the Unraid server showing notifications.)

 ## Install & Basic setup on Unraid OS:

 - Download and install the container from [Community Apps](https://unraid.net/community/apps)

-- At least provide a valid path for local backups, custom backup schedule, SSH Key and Unraid IP/Host for basic usage
+- Provide at least a valid path for local backups, a custom backup schedule, an SSH Key and the Unraid IP/Host

 It's highly recommended to set the local backups path to a user share which primary storage it's a fast cache pool (SSD, NVMe, etc) and secondary storage located at designated array.
-This will speed up backup operations when writing new data, at the same time it will be transfered progressively to the array via the 'Move' function, programmed at different schedule than backups.
+This will speed up backup process, at the same time the new data will be suddenly transfered to the array (via the 'Move' function, programmed at different schedule than backups.)

-## Basics to configure in Other Operating Systems:
+## Basics to configure in Other Operating Systems

 As VM-Babysitter runs inside a container, relies entirely on correct bind mounts to find, manage and save all files related with domains.